mammos_mumag quickstart#

 K1=me.Ku(4300000, unit="J/m3"),

-hstart=(10 * u.T).to("A/m"),
+h_start=(10 * u.T).to("A/m"),

-hfinal=(-10 * u.T).to("A/m"),
+h_final=(-10 * u.T).to("A/m"),

 )